kitarp29/kube-ez/README.md

 ##  <u>**Introduction**</u> 👋🏻

 This is a simple k8s-api project.
-It is built on **Golang** and utilises the **client-go** library to interact with Kubernetes Cluster.
+It is built on **Golang** and utilizes the **client-go** library to interact with Kubernetes Cluster.
-It is a plug and play solution and can be used to create a k8s-api server.
-Aim is to build a simple k8s-api server that can be used to interact with any Kubernetes cluster.
+It is a plug-and-play solution and can be used to create a k8s-api server.
+In three easy steps, you will have a simple API to interact with your cluster.
+The aim is to build a simple k8s-api server that can be used to interact with any Kubernetes cluster.

- In my industrial experience I have realised that Kuberenetes is a very powerful tool but, only used by a handful of people.
-Problem is not grasping the concept of the cluster.
-My last Product Manager was much versed in AWS than I am.
+ In my industrial experience, I have realized that **Kubernetes** is a very powerful tool but, only used by a handful of developers in the organization.
+The problem is not grasping the concept of the cluster.
+My last Product Manager was much more versed in AWS than I am.
-The reason I feel that Kuberenetes is still only used by a couple of Developers in every firm because there is no easier way to interact with it.
+I feel the reason is that there is no easier way to interact with it.
-This project will provide a bunch of API endpoints to perform various funstions on the cluster.
-For now, I will have the Postman collections and API docs to achieve it, plan is build a Dashboard on the API later.
+This project will provide a bunch of API endpoints to perform various functions on the cluster.
+For now, I will have the Postman collections and API docs to achieve it, plan is to build a Dashboard on the API later.

 **Docker Image: [kitarp29/k8s-api](https://hub.docker.com/repository/docker/kitarp29/k8s-api)**
 > Use the Docker image with tag 2.0 or above to run the k8s-api server.